Hugos68/vite-plugin-pagefind/README.md

 # vite-plugin-pagefind

-A Vite plugin for easily integrating pagefind into vite projects.
+A Vite plugin for easily integrating pagefind into Vite based projects.

 ## Prerequisites